juanmaroni/puke-rainbows/README.md

 RGB range is 1-255.
 Idea: use modulo operation (and add other math changes) to clamp between 0 and 255 (% 256), inclusive.
 I don't think that it matters very much.

+I am using this project to try GitHub Actions.

 ## Resources
 https://flaviocopes.com/go-tutorial-lolcat/